 Payment Plan for Admitted Degree Candidates

-Plan enrollment is open from the first day of course registration through the registration deadline, after which you can no longer enroll for the term.
+Plan enrollment is open from the first day of course registration through the course change deadline, after which you can no longer enroll for the term.

-Charges for health insurance and other fees, such as program fees, are not included in the payment plan and are reflected in the amount due.
+Charges for fees, such as program fees, are not included in the payment plan and are reflected in the amount due.
 Financial aid or outside award credits will be applied to the total balance before it is divided into installments.

 Past due charges must be paid before the start of each term to remain eligible to participate.

-To enroll in the payment plan, log into your MyDCE account, select “Make a payment,” and then enter the payment portal by clicking the blue button under “payment options.”
-Once in the portal, choose “Payment Plans” and select the appropriate term.
-Any available plan will show up in the drop-down menu.
+To enroll in the payment plan, log into your MyDCE account and choose the “Financial Services” option.
+Once in the Student Finance Portal, choose “Payment Plans” and select the appropriate term.
+Any available plan will appear in the drop-down menu.

 Harvard University Tuition Assistance Plan (TAP)